chrisgrieser/nvim-kickstart-python/README.md

 <!-- vale Google.FirstPerson = NO -->

 ## Philosophy & Features
-- This is not a nvim-distro, this is a *minimal* nvim config specifically for python.
+- This is not a nvim distro, this is a *minimal* nvim config specifically for python.
 It's intended as a starting point for creating your own config.
 - Requirement: nvim 0.10.
 - ~15 plugins, ~350 lines, everything in one single file.